Communist movements in India: Tebhaga Movement (1946-1950)

 During 1946, sharecroppers had contracted to give half of their harvest to the landlords.
 Soon sharecroppers began to assert that they would pay only one-third and that before division the crop would stay in their godowns and not that of the Jotedars.
 In September 1946 Bangiya Pradeshik Kisan Sabha decided to launch the Tebhaga movement.
-The peasant movement lead by Communist Party of India broke out in Kakdwip, Sonarpur, Bhangar and Canning.
+The peasant movement led by Communist Party of India broke out in Kakdwip, Sonarpur, Bhangar and Canning.
 In many areas the agitations turned violent, and landlords fled, leaving parts of the countryside in the hands of Kisan Sabha.
 The movement resulted in clashes between Jotedars and Bargadars (sharecroppers).
 "Tebhaga" meantime one third portion of the whole.
 The prominent leaders of the movement were: Kansari Halder, Ganesh Das, Ashok Bose and Rash Behari Ghosh.
 Peasant leaders like Gajen Malik, Manik Hazra, Jatin Maity, Bijoy Mondal and others rose to prominence.
 The movement continued till 1950, when the Bargadari Act was enacted.